Scott Gladd, MFA

 Being chosen by the Olympic Committee to host the summer or winter games is a great honor many cities dream to one day achieve.
 The process is lengthy, involving first an invitation to learn about what hosting the olympics entails, the candidature process and finally becoming an official candidate city, at which point the proposal from each city includes their games concept and strategy, funding, delivery, experience and legacy.

 The candidature and planning process requires years of preparation, therefore the next decade+ of Olympic games locations is currently underway.
 Imagine being charged with designing a logo for an event occurring 10–15 years from now!?
 What challenges would you face?
 How can you communicate the essence of a city — it’s culture, it’s people, it’s landscape — while projecting the future?
-It’s time to consider these questions, because this is your next logo assignment!
-More details at the end.
+It’s time to consider these questions, because this is your next logo assignment.

 Interestingly, a logo chosen to represent a city for it’s Olympic candidacy is not the same logo used as the official Olympic logo for the final host city.
 Recently, the Tokyo 2020 Olympic logo marks have gone through even more changes (and challenges):